The New York Times Company: History

 On July 14, 2009, the company announced that WQXR was to be sold to WNYC, which moved the station to 105.9 FM and began to operate the station noncommercially on October 8, 2009.
 This US$45 million transaction, which involved Univision Radio's WCAA moving to the 96.3 FM frequency from 105.9 FM, ended the Times' 65-year-long ownership of the station.

 In December 2011, the company sold its Regional Media Group to Halifax Media Group, owners of The Daytona Beach News-Journal, for $143 million.
 The Boston Globe and The Telegram & Gazette of Worcester were not part of the sale.
 In 2011, the Times sold Baseline StudioSystems back to its original owners, Laurie S. Silvers and Mitchell Rubenstein, majority shareholders of Project Hollywood LLC.

 Facing falling revenue from print advertising in its flagship publication in 2011, The New York Times, the company introduced a paywall to its website.
 As of 2012, it had been modestly successful, garnering several hundred thousand subscriptions and about $100 million in annual revenue.

+In September 2012, the company sold About.com to IAC Inc. for $300 million.
 In 2013, the New York Times Company sold The Boston Globe and other New England media properties to John W. Henry, the principal owner of the Boston Red Sox.
 According to the Times Company, the move was made in order to focus more on its core brands.

-After forming an editorial partnership with the New York Times in 2015, The Wirecutter, a product review website, was acquired by the Times in October 2016 for a reported $30 million.
+After forming an editorial partnership with The New York Times in 2015, The Wirecutter, a product review website, was acquired by the Times in October 2016 for a reported $30 million.
 In March 2020, the New York Times Company acquired subscription-based audio app, Audm.
 In July 2020, the New York Times Company acquired podcast production company Serial Productions.
 The same month, the company appointed chief operating officer Meredith Kopit Levien to the position of CEO.

+In January 2022, The New York Times acquired Wordle, an Internet word puzzle game that grew from 90 players in October 2021 to millions at the time of purchase.
+The Times paid a price "in the low seven figures," according to its creator, Josh Wardle.
 In February 2022, the New York Times Company bought The Athletic, a subscription-based sports news website, for $550 million.
 Its founders, Alex Mather and Adam Hansmann, stayed with the publication, which is run separately from the Times.

-In January 2022, the Times acquired Wordle, an Internet word puzzle game that grew from 90 players in October 2021 to millions at the time of purchase.
-The Times paid a price "in the low seven figures," according to its creator, Josh Wardle.
 ValueAct Capital took a stake in the company in August 2022.
 ValueAct aims to encourage the company to more actively pursue the sale of "bundled" subscriptions to its various offerings.
+In February 2026, Berkshire Hathaway disclosed that it added about 5.07 million shares of New York Times stock to its portfolio, worth about $351 million as of the end of 2025.